openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 Only dimension 2/2 flows are shown here, as the other are similar to the previous ICMP example.
-There are many more flows but only the port ranges that covers from 64 to 127 are shown for brevity.
+There are many more flows but only the port ranges that cover from 64 to 127 are shown for brevity.

 The conjunction IDs 14 and 15 correspond to packets from the security group 1, and the conjunction IDs 22 and 23 correspond to those from